akashmodak97/akashmodak97/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Experienced Co-Founder with a demonstrated history of working in the computer software industry.
-Skilled in -,C
+I'm Akash Modak, an experienced Co-Founder with a demonstrated history of working in the Computer Software industry.
+Skilled in
+- C
 - SQL
 - C++
 - Cascading Style Sheets (CSS)